 Will yoga help or make it worse?

 These have become so common that they seem normal.
 Having experienced all of these in my four pregnancies, it is most upsetting when clients tell me that they have been given the impression that they have to ‘put up with it.’
 With yoga, physiotherapy and osteopathy you can manage – if not resolve- pain and dysfunction in the sacro-iliac joints, hips and groin, and pubis.

 It is advisable to let your midwife know (she may refer you to a physiotherapist – this can take some weeks) and not to be fobbed off.
 You should receive practical, positive things to do and to avoid by your health professional.
 They may warn about certain yoga poses – that does not mean you cannot do most of the pregnancy yoga class with adaptions so you can stay active and manage your pain.
 You should be given modifications, rather than stopping the activities you enjoy.
 Total inactivity can exacerbate your pain and the asymmetry of the pelvis, making baby positioning and birth more difficult.

 It is also vital that you let me know about your pain prior to joining a class.
 At the start of each class, ‘pregnancy niggles’ are discussed and you can remind me then, too.
 You will be amongst others with similar physical issues.
 During yoga, we can work through movements that are helpful and discuss modifications in day-to-day life to help you.
 You will learn to ease pain and strengthen the muscles you need most in pregnancy and childbirth.

 I suffered considerably in my third pregnancy with advanced symphysis pubic dysfunction and followed incorrect advice, including stopping yoga!
 Needless to say, after a crippling pregnancy I had a very unpleasant and difficult delivery due to the asymmetry of pelvis.
-I then studied this condition considerable for my post-graduate diploma with the British Wheel of Yoga.
+I then studied this condition in considerable depth for my post-graduate diploma with the British Wheel of Yoga.
 Since then, I have had a fourth pregnancy -managed with yoga and osteopathy- with no pain and no pelvic dysfunction.
 And, it has been my pleasure to help many, many pregnant mums achieve the same: